anagomesdesign/personal-page/README.md

 Follow the steps I did to create the initial components and create the remaining `div`, `img` and `h1` from your HTML.<br/>

 **Important:**<br/>
+To create a new component, you **must** start its name with a capital letter.<br/>
+This is a convention in React to differentiate between regular HTML tags and React components.<br/>
 Now you're going to start importing components from other directories.<br/>
 This is where the `./` and `../` paths come in handy.<br/>
 Make sure to check the paths you're using to import the components.<br/>